microsoft/vscode-docs/docs/editor/settings-sync.md

 ![Settings Sync configure dialog](images/settings-sync/sync-configure.png)

-Clicking on `Sign in & Turn on` button will ask you to choose signing in with your Microsoft or Github account.
+Selecting the **Sign in & Turn on** button will ask you to choose between signing in with your Microsoft or Github account.

 ![Settings Sync configure dialog](images/settings-sync/sync-accounts.png)

 After making this selection, the browser will open so that you can sign in to your Microsoft or Github account.
-When Microsoft account is choosen, you can use both personal accounts, such as Outlook accounts, and Azure accounts and you can also link a GitHub account to a new or existing Microsoft account.
+When a Microsoft account is chosen, you can use either personal accounts, such as Outlook accounts, or Azure accounts, and you can also link a GitHub account to a new or existing Microsoft account.

-After signing in, Sync will be turned on and continue to sync automatically in the background.
+After signing in, Settings Sync will be turned on and continue to synchronize your preferences automatically in the background.

 ## Configuring synced data